Nodir0705/modified_gen2-calc-spatials-on-host/README.md

-# Dynamic Box Fill Level Detection
+# Dynamic Box Fill Level Measuring

 A depth sensing application for measuring box fill levels using OAK-D camera.
 This project was inspired by the spatial calculation concepts from Luxonis' DepthAI examples.